 As the oldest NASAD-accredited art program in the Southeast, Auburn's Department of Art & Art History is a vibrant community of accomplished artists, esteemed art historians and talented students.
 We offer comprehensive programs in studio art and art history that prepare students for careers in the visual arts and other cultural and creative fields.
 Our faculty members work closely with students and guide them in developing individual research interests and artistic approaches.

 The Department of Art & Art History offers art experiences to students across campus each semester.
 Non-art majors can take basic painting, introductory drawing, two- and three-dimensional design courses and introductory art history courses.
-Students may also complete a minor in studio art or art history if they wish to further pursue skills in studio art or expand their knowledge of art history.
+Students may also complete a minor in studio art or art history, animation, or photography if they wish to further pursue skills in studio art or expand their knowledge of art history.

 Art History Courses